honeypieio/shrubcoop.org/content/request-for-proposals-consultancy-task-project-fundraising-assistance.md

 author = "SHRUB Cooperative"
 date = 2020-06-01T11:00:00Z
 description = "SHRUB Cooperative – formerly known as the Swap & Reuse Hub – seeks Project Fundraising Assistance to upskill our fundraising team to enable our charity to contribute to a Just Recovery from the Covid-19 Pandemic and contribute to the World Without Waste / Circular Economy we seek.
 Proposals are invited for the following task.
-Submissions by 12noon Mon 22 June." tags = [] title = "Request for Proposals: Consultancy Task: “Project Fundraising Assistance”" type = "news"
+Submissions by 12noon Mon 22 June." draft = true tags = [] title = "Request for Proposals: Consultancy Task “Project Fundraising Assistance”" type = "news"

 +++